xNykram/MusicBot2/README.md

 ### Commands:

-MusicBot supports a range of commands that are intuitive and easy to use.
+Rhenus Bot supports a range of commands that are intuitive and easy to use.
 Here's a quick rundown of the available commands:

 - `!help`: Displays all available commands
 - `!play`: Plays a song by URL or search query.